mecid/mecid.github.io/_posts/2020-07-21-sidebar-navigation-in-swiftui.md

     ]
 }
 ```

+> To learn about building navigation using *NavigationView* and *NavigationLink*, take a look at my ["Navigation in SwiftUI"](/2019/07/17/navigation-in-swiftui/) post.

 In the listing above, we create a simple mail store that we will use as a datastore for our prototype.
 Now let's move forward by implementing the first column of our navigation flow.